MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3.md

 - **Port**: Port 587 (recommended) or port 25 is required and must be unblocked on your network.
 Some network firewalls or ISPs block ports—especially port 25.

+- **DNS**: You must use the DNS name smtp.office365.com.
+Do not use an IP address for the Office 365 server, as IP Addresses are not supported.

 > [!NOTE]
 > For information about TLS, see [How Exchange Online uses TLS to secure email connections in Office 365](https://go.microsoft.com/fwlink/p/?LinkId=620842) and for detailed technical information about how Exchange Online uses TLS with cipher suite ordering, see [Enhancing mail flow security for Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=620841).